 This again is a speculation based on a single witness; it precludes Oswald from being motivated to move his location in the building.
 Neither Fetzer's photographic contentions, nor assessment of a few witnesses and the suspect, prove anything conclusively.
-That Oswald is guilty of firing the killing shots at President Kennedy remains contended.
-Yet Oswald's complete innocence does not reflect the evidence.
-He is connected; his links to meeting the FBI and CIA are on the public record.
+That Oswald is guilty of firing the killing shots at President Kennedy remains contended and yet Oswald's complete innocence does not reflect the evidence.
+He is connected to seeming conspiracy; his links and meetings with the FBI and CIA are on the public record.
 It cannot be both ways; if he was connected, he is not utterly innocent.

 The Presidents (Warren) Commission also stated: "For 10 days prior to the eve of the assassination Oswald had not been present at Ruth Paine's house in Irving, Tex., where the rifle was kept.
 Moreover, the Commission found no reliable evidence that Oswald used the rifle at any time between September 23, when it was transported from New Orleans, and November 22, the day of the assassination.
 The fact that on the morning of the assassination Oswald was wearing the shirt from which these relatively fresh fibers most probably originated, provides some evidence that they were placed on the rifle that day since there was limited, if any, opportunity for Oswald to handle the weapon during the 2 months prior to November 22."ii

-He officially practiced 9 times outside the military.
-Evidence supports that Oswald practiced a single time in the months before the assassination.
+He officially practiced nine times outside the military, a majority of this practice is with shotguns and evidence supports that Oswald practiced a single time dry firing in the months before the assassination.
 The minimum requirement to hit a target successfully at a distance requires at least regular practice.
-So two months of no substantiated practice based on the official report.
-Yet this unpracticed official assassin still was able to fire with precision according to officials.
+So two months of no substantiated practice based on the official report and this unpracticed official assassin still was able to fire with precision according to officials.

 Yes, anyone who seriously regards the matter should balk at such claims if unsupported by additional evidence.
 A more important item of actual evidence contends Fetzer's assertion: "The time actually required by Baker and Truly to reach the second floor on November 22 was probably longer than in the test runs..."."
 No allowance was made for the special conditions which existed on the day of the assassination, possible delayed reaction...to the shot, jostling with the crowd of people".
 Officer Baker said "We simulated the shots and by the time we got there, we did everything that I did that day, and this would be the minimum, because I am sure that I, you know, it took me longer."iii

-Oswald may have slightly more time.
-Verifiable evidence is required to prove a conspiracy, photographic verification by neutral experts is necessary.
+Oswald may have slightly more time and verifiable evidence is required to prove a conspiracy, photographic verification by neutral experts is necessary.
 If evidence does not support it, the idea remains speculation.
 Could it be Oswald?
 I do not claim to be a photographic expert so I shall let the experts review the technical claims.
 I attempt to state only what I have evidence to support, and we all can be in error.

-This again is speculation.
-Not all roads lead to the assumptions made and interpreting the words allows for misinterpretation.
+This again is speculation, not all roads lead to the assumptions made by Fetzer, and interpreting the words allows for misinterpretation.
 Instead of what they should have said or could have meant, it is always more credible to state the exact words.
 Commentary alone is not evidence.

-I would also include myself among those who do not support Fetzer's contentions.
-However, I do not call those critical of me lone nutters.
-Nor do I appreciate being called a kook or conspiracy theorist.
-All those insults merely detract from the reasonable debate that can occur.
-Some in both groups seek self-affirmation more than actual solutions.
+I would also include myself among those who do not support Fetzer's contentions, however, I do not call those critical of me lone nutters, nor do I appreciate being called a kook or conspiracy theorist.
+All those insults merely detract from the reasonable debate that can occur and some in both groups seek self-affirmation more than actual solutions.
 No single piece of evidence is conclusive and everything requires supporting primary evidence.

-People can dress in a similar and even identical manner without it proving a conspiracy.
-It does not have to be Oswald in the photo.
+People can dress in a similar and even identical manner without it proving a conspiracy and it does not have to be Oswald in the photo.
 This conclusive determination before repeated experts not aligned with Fetzer verify the item is not evidence.
 Further verification and testing is required before such a grand claim can be accurate.
 Which returns us to the article's title "...Oswald wasn't even a shooter!"
 Based on the offered ideas without substantiation, the article fails to prove its claims.

 i.
 Report of the President's Commission on the Assassination of John F. Kennedy, Chapter 4 the Assassin, Oswald's rifle practice outside the Marines, p.
 192.